 ASSESSMENT AND TESTING

-Once assessment materials have been administered, they are scored and profiled by the psychologist.
-The psychologist then interprets the results in the context of the overall clinical assessment and information about the client.
-In most circumstances results are included in a written report, and an informing interview is provided to the client by the psychologist to help explain the results.
+Once assessment materials have been administered, they are scored and profiled by the clinician.
+They then interpret the results in the context of the overall clinical assessment and information about the client.
+In most circumstances results are included in a written report, and an informing interview is provided to the client by the clinician to help explain the results.

 As specialized assessment techniques, particularly personality inventories, involve proprietary materials, and time to administer, score, interpret, and report, appropriate fees are associated with them.
 You are encouraged to discuss any questions about assessment inventories and procedures with Dr Zuessman.